dgwhited/guardduty-runbooks/runbooks/unauthorizedaccess-iamuser-instancecredentialexfiltration-outsideaws.md

 ###### Note

-If GuardDuty observes continued activity from a remote account, its machine learning (ML) model will identify this as an expected behavior.
-Therefore, GuardDuty will stop generating this finding for activity from that remote account.
-GuardDuty will continue to generate findings for new behavior from other remote accounts and will re-evaluate learned remote accounts as the behavior changes over time.
+If GuardDuty observes continued activity from a remote host, its machine learning (ML) model will identify this as an expected behavior.
+Therefore, GuardDuty will stop generating this finding for activity from that remote host.
+GuardDuty will continue to generate findings for new behavior from other remote hosts and will re-evaluate learned remote hosts as the behavior changes over time.

 **Remediation recommendations:**